jam-mar/Java_for_Typescript_Developers/_modules/01-java-foundations/01-the-language.md

 ```

 {: .note }
 Every line of code that runs in Java must be inside a class.
 And the class name should always start with an uppercase first letter.
 In our example, we named the class Main.
 Like JavaScript it is case-sensitive.
+Unlike Javascript the semicolon is mandatory at the end of each statement.
 System is a built-in Java class that contains useful members, such as out, similar to the console object in JavaScript.
+There is also a print() method, which is similar to println().
+The only difference is that it does not insert a new line at the end of the output:

 ## Object-Oriented Programming: Structure and Encapsulation